mbeaty2/marissabeaty.github.io/README.md

 This template was adapted from this great simple HTML project website template https://github.com/yenchiah/project-website-template, originally created by: http://yenchiah.me/

 Following the completion of this degree, this website was completely revamped using HTML and CSS to translate it from the template provided above, to a unique and self-designed website showcasing my professional accomplishments and personal style.

+And again, a year out of my degree with far more experience and knowledge, I redid the website again to show my progression in my professional career.
+What is available on Marissabeaty.me reflects the most recent changes made.